 Sweet potatoes complement ground turkey or chicken quite nicely, especially in soups and chilis.
 Try this Whole30 Turkey and Sweet Potato Chili, Sausage, Sweet Potato, and Lentil Stew or a nice bowl of Slow Cooker Chili Quinoa and Sweet Potatoes to warm you up on a cold evening.

 If you can have hash browns or diced potatoes with your brunch, then there's no reason you can't have sweet potatoes, right?
 Sweet potatoes still give you that starch you crave, but with slightly more nutrients and a starch that keeps you fuller, longer.
-Those were my thoughts exactly when I made this Sweet Potato and Spinach Breakfast Casserole, this Sweet Potato, Avocado, and Tomato Toast, and these Sweet Potato and Spinach Egg Muffins.
+Those were my thoughts exactly when I made this Sweet Potato, Avocado, and Tomato Toast and these Sweet Potato and Spinach Egg Muffins.